isomerpages/ogp-cmsjackson/_eia-report/customs test.md

 	</li>
 			<li>
 		<input id="accordion8" type="checkbox">
-		</li><li><label for="accordion8">Unauthorised tampering/opening/breaking/altering or removing of customs lock, seal or other safeguards placed on containerised dutiable goods</label>
+		<label for="accordion8">Unauthorised tampering/opening/breaking/altering or removing of customs lock, seal or other safeguards placed on containerised dutiable goods</label>
 			<div>
 				<ul>
 					<li>Unauthorised breakage of Customs red seal affixed on the container</li>